Kozea/WeasyPrint/docs/install.rst

 - If your Python is 32 bit you must use the 32 bit versions of those libraries.
 - If your Python is 64 bit you must use the 64 bit versions of those libraries.

-If you install incompatible software architectures, the warning about kittens dying applies.
+If you mismatch the bitness, the warning about kittens dying applies.

-In case you forgot which Python architecture you installed, you can find out by runing the following command in command prompt:
+In case you forgot which Python architecture you installed, you can find out by running the following command in command prompt:

 .. code-block:: console